 Average of 5 working days

-All Renunciation of Indian Citizenship and Surrender of Indian passports service applications are returned by Courier as a process mandate.
+Renunciation of Indian Citizenship and Surrender of Indian passports applications are returned by secure courier delivery process.

 Photographs should be in color and strictly as per the specifications below.